 The best use of the cash you get out of our refinance is to use it where you expect a return, or a savings, that exceeds the cost of your mortgage.
 For example, if your mortgage interest rate is 4% but you can refinance your debt and reduce the interest you’re praying by 8%, that may be a great use of funds.
 Other investments that will yield a return include home renovation and business investments.
 As in all investments, you want to evaluate your individual situation, and also be sure that you can still make your mortgage payments in case of unexpected setbacks.

 Refinancing your primary mortgage is a slower and more expensive process than getting a HELOC.
 However, if you can pass underwriting and the rate is substantially lower than your existing mortgage, it gives you what is likely your lowest possible interest rate.
 You can learn more about the pros and cons of a cash-out refinance on our blog.

 In finance, it is helpful to look at the long game when making financial decisions.
 Ask yourself questions such as: Which decision will cost me more in the long run?
 How much am I paying in interest?
 Are predictable payments important to me?
 Depending on your needs, either of these loan products may be right for your situation.
 Just be sure to take into account all the costs that can accompany either of these approaches to borrowing against the value of your home.

 At Figure, we can get you approved for a HELOC quickly in as little as five minutes.
-Because the entire application is online, we can initiate funding in as little as five days2.
+Because the entire application is online, we can initiate funding in as little as five days2 navigates to the related disclosure.
 Contact Figure today and let us help you with your financial needs.